 Information for the cancellation requests for laboratory orders has been accurately captured within the EHR System.

-The transmitted message includes appropriate billing information.
+All appropriate billing information is available within the EHR system.

 Specimens are labeled in accordance with established policies and procedures for specimen submission and can be linked to the order.